Unl1te/GophKeeper/README.md

 `--refresh` to pull the latest from the server. `add` / `get` / `delete` keep the cache in sync, and `list` falls back to the cache when the server is unreachable.

+### Versions and conflicts

+Every item has an integer `version`.
+Multi-client changes are reconciled with a **Last-Write-Wins** policy:

+- On `PUT /items/{id}` the client sends the version it holds.
+If it is stale, the server replies `409 Conflict` with the current version; on success `version` is incremented.
+- **Background check:** `list` calls `GET /items/versions` (a lightweight `id / version / updated_at` list) to detect changes and refresh the local cache automatically. `list --refresh` forces a full pull.
+- **Incremental sync:** `POST /items/sync` takes the `{id, version}` pairs the client holds and returns only the items whose server version is newer.
+- On a conflict during `get` / `delete`, the CLI automatically refreshes and retries, printing a short "Conflict detected … retrying" message.

 The CRUD and synchronization sequence diagrams are in [ARCHITECTURE.md](ARCHITECTURE.md#3-interaction-diagrams).